CSCC01/team_01-project/TeamAgreement.md

     * Anson:  000-000-0000
     * Jesse:  000-000-0000
     * Vanessa:000-000-0000
     * Yolanda:000-000-0000
     **Please delete this line if everyone has done.**

 ## Meeting arrangement
-1. The mandatory weekly video meeting with [Jaya](https://github.com/jthara) is scheduled at Thursday 6p.m-7p.m
+1. The mandatory weekly video meeting with TA [Jaya](https://github.com/jthara) is scheduled at Thursday 6p.m-7p.m
 1. Group meeting times: TBA
 1. I think we should have a mandatory weekly meeting to ensure we have completed some work as expected.
 We can discuss when and what to discuss.
 1. Meeting tools: Teams/Zoom